VMRC Academic Staff

-Richard joined the School in October 2011, following a PhD studentship and 1 ½ years of postdoctoral research at Durham University.
-Richard’s PhD focused on the structural evolution of the Faroe Islands as an indicator of tectonic events related to continental break-up and the formation of the NE Atlantic.
-His postdoctoral position centered on the development of upper crustal brittle deformation in mechanically strong rocks, including experimental permeability measurement and network connectivity and distribution.
-Richard’s current research uses a combination of remote-sensing techniques, field data, microstructural analysis and experimental work in order to address a range of research areas.
+Richard’s research has focused on (A) the structural evolution of the Faroe Islands as an indicator of tectonic events related to continental break-up and the formation of the NE Atlantic; (B) the development of upper crustal brittle deformation in mechanically strong rocks, including experimental permeability measurement and network connectivity and distribution.
+Richard uses a combination of remote-sensing techniques, field data, microstructural analysis and experimental work in order to address a range of research areas.

 Richard Hobbs is a research scientist working in controlled source seismology: in particular, the acquisition and processing of seismic reflection and refraction data and the development of software to investigate the propagation of seismic waves in three dimensional heterogenious media.